ESPN: Cowboys' Witten retiring after 15 seasons for 'MNF' - WDEF

 Even though he was still active, the team paid tribute to him in its new practice facility with a huge picture of Witten running down the field against Philadelphia in 2007 without his helmet, which was knocked off on a hit as he stayed on his feet and kept going for almost 30 yards.

-The decision by Witten will mean the lead analyst job at all three networks will be held by former players who spent their entire careers with the Cowboys.
-The other is Fox’s Troy Aikman, a three-time Super Bowl winner at quarterback in the 1990s.
+The decision by Witten would mean the lead analyst job at all three networks will be held by former players who spent their entire careers with the Cowboys.
+The other is Fox’s Troy Aikman, who won three Super Bowls as quarterback in the 1990s.

+Witten and Romo spent 14 seasons together, but never got the Cowboys to the NFC championship game.
+Dallas won two wild-card games with them, but lost both times in the divisional round.

 —